History of Berliner FC Dynamo (1954–1978): First years (1954–1957)

 The team defeated BSG Chemie Karl-Marx-Stadt 2–1 in the 15th matchday of the 1954-55 DDR-Oberliga on 16 January 1955.
 SC Dynamo Berlin now stood at first place in the league.

-However, the team lost five players in the following months and dropped to an eight place in the league by the 19th matchday.
+However, the team lost five players in the following months and dropped to the eighth place in the league by the 19th matchday.
 The young players from SC DHfK Leipzig were not yet ready to fill the gap.
 SC Dynamo Berlin eventually finished its first season in the DDR-Oberliga in seventh place.
 The team thus left rival ZSK Vorwärts Berlin, which had been relocated to East Berlin in a similar way a year earlier, behind.
 Karl-Heinz Holze and Johannes Matzen became the team's two best goalscorers in the league.

 SC Dynamo was relatively successful in the short transitional 1955 DDR-Oberliga.
 The team was undefeated in the first five matchdays.
 The first loss came against top-team SC Empor Rostock in front of 7,000 sectators at the Stadion Steffenstraße on the sixth matchday, 9 October 1955.
 The team finished the season in third place.
 Günter Schröter became the second best goal scorer in the league with 11 goals in 13 matches.

 SC Dynamo Berlin had a difficult start to the 1956 DDR-Oberliga.
 The first win came on the fifth matchday at home against BSG Motor Zwickau.
 Dynamo Berlin won the match 1-0 after a late winning goal by Johannes Matzen.
 The team was joined by young midfielder Waldemar Mühlbächer from BSG Fortschritt Meerane during the summer of 1956.
 Dynamo Berlin stood at 12th place in the league after the first half of the season.
 The team managed to climb to an eight place in the league after the 21st matchday, but then fell back again.
 Dynamo Berlin eventually finished the 1956 DDR-Oberliga in 13th place and suffered relegation to the second tier DDR-Liga.